mpycroft/raytracer/README.md

 * We may need to revisit our use of 3 element points and vectors if we ever look into SIMD style operations where we would actually want x, y, z, w elements for speed.
+* Matrices are currently Copy for convenience but probably shouldn't be since they are generally 16 f64, however removing copy makes them a bit more annoying to use (e.g. implementing MulAssign, checks have to be a references, etc.).
+If we find that we spend a lot of time copying we may want to revisit this later.